dariashcherbakovaaa/Algorithms-for-massive-data/README.md

 # Algorithms-for-massive-data

-There is a final project for the course "Algorithms for massive data" at La Statale
+This is my final project on the course "Algorithms for massive data" at La Statale.
+The task is to implement MBA (Market Basket Analysis from scratch) on LinkedIn data (Kaggle dataset).
+For this purpose I have used A-priori algorithms on Data Science related jobs.